 Both light and dark brown sugar require special supervision since chametz derivatives may be used in production.
 Certain brown sugar brands are approved when appearing a regular OU symbol.
 Please consult the OU Passover guide or check the OU Passover product search for a complete list.

-The following OU certified coconut milk products in the “original” variety can be used for the infirm and children who need an alternative to standard milk on Passover: COCONUT MILK ORIGINAL COCONUT DREAM Another alternative would be to use a Kosher certified almond milk or soy milk which does not contain chametz.
+The following OU certified coconut milk products in the “original” variety can be used for the infirm and children who need an alternative to standard milk on Passover: COCONUT MILK ORIGINAL Coconut Dream Silk (Unsweetened) So Delicious (Coconut Almond Milk) Another alternative would be to use a Kosher certified almond milk or soy milk which does not…

 All unflavored ground coffees are acceptable for Passover use when bearing an OU.
 Decaffeinated coffee: Coffee is often decaffeinated by means of ethyl acetate, which is derived from either kitniyot or chometz.
 Certain brands of decaffeinated coffee are approved when appearing a regular OU symbol.
 Please check the OU Passover product search or consult the OU Passover guide for a complete list….